Osseous Surgery Plano, TX

 How long does it take to recover from osseous surgery?

-Depending on the extent of the osseous surgery performed, the overall recuperation period will be around a month.
-In order to prevent more damage and aid in your mouth’s healing, it often takes two weeks before you can consume anything other than soft foods.
+Depending on the extent of the osseous surgery, the overall recuperation period will be around a month.
+To prevent further damage and aid in the healing of your mouth, it often takes two weeks before you can consume anything other than soft foods.

 How long does bleeding last after osseous surgery?

-In the first 24-48 hours after your osseous surgical procedure, bleeding is typical.
-Bleeding may be reduced by biting on a gauze pad that has been applied directly to the incision for 30 minutes.
+Bleeding is typical in the first 24-48 hours after your osseous surgical procedure.
+You may reduce bleeding by biting on a gauze pad applied directly to the incision for 30 minutes.
 This will help aid in clotting.

 How painful is osseous surgery?

 The procedure for osseous surgery should not be painful, as an anesthetic is used to numb the patient’s nerves.
-After the anesthetic wears off, patients may experience tender pain and sensitivity, however, this can be regulated by an OTC pain reliever.
+After the anesthetic wears off, patients may experience tender pain and sensitivity.
+However, you can regulate this with an OTC pain reliever.

 Can osseous surgery cure gum disease?

-Osseous surgery can significantly improve the status of your periodontal disease, however it cannot completely cure it.
-The goal of osseous surgery is to stop the progression of gum disease, however it will not reverse it entirely.
+Osseous surgery can significantly improve the status of periodontal disease; however, it cannot completely cure it.
+The goal of osseous surgery is to stop the progression of gum disease, but it will not reverse it entirely.

 How do you clean your teeth after osseous surgery?